cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

 Figure 6.2: An Azure SQL server Object Explorer.

 -------------
 In this article, we have looked at how to create an Azure SQL server database using PowerShell.
-We have also seteup the firewall and Finally, connected an Azure SQL Server with Azure Data Studio.
+We have also set up the firewall rules and finally, connected an Azure SQL Server with Azure Data Studio.